Part 1 - Overview

 3 The diagram above sets out the relationship between the high-level rules within the BSB Handbook and the three supporting documents, including this Bar Qualification Manual.

 4 This Bar Qualification Manual is intended for use by students, pupils, transferring qualified lawyers, Authorised Education and Training Organisations (AETOs), the BSB (as the regulatory body), and any members of the public who are interested to know how barristers are trained.
 It has been designed to provide further information relating to the Bar Qualification Rules (Part 4 of the BSB Handbook) and to bring together information held in the other documents mentioned above.
-It is also intended to provide greater clarity about what is and is not changing as we phase-in the new system of education and training for the Bar.
+It was also intended to provide greater clarity about what was and was not changing as we phased in the new system of education and training for the Bar.

 How this Manual interacts with other documents

 5 The Part 4 Qualification Rules in the BSB Handbook do not contain all the mandatory training requirements for individuals seeking to qualify, or for AETOs wanting to become authorised by us to provide Bar training.
 These detailed requirements may be found in the Authorisation Framework, the MOU with the Inns of Court and this Bar Qualification Manual.
 Compliance with the requirements specified in this Bar Qualification Manual is, therefore, compulsory.